leandrowkz/setup-macos/README.md

 engineers.
 Basically, the scripts this repo provide install applications and set basic OS configurations.

 ## Usage
 First you need to install Homebrew and Mac App Store (mas).
-After that you're ready to install everything, just copy the content of the sections you want, paste it on your terminal and you are ready to go.
+After that, you're ready to install everything.
+Just copy the content of the sections you want, paste it on your terminal, and you are ready to go.

 ### Install Homebrew and MAS